Finding policies

 Findings are raised against finding targets.
 Findings targets have one of three resource kinds:

-1. Repository (e.g. default branch protections)
+1. Repository (for example, default branch protections)

-2. RepositoryVersion (e.g. CI/CD coverage, secrets)
+2. RepositoryVersion (for example, CI/CD coverage, secrets)

-3. PackageVersion (e.g. vulnerabilities, scores, licenses)
+3. PackageVersion (for example, vulnerabilities, scores, licenses)

-Individual finding target records are identified by their universally unique identifier (uuid).
+Individual finding target records are identified by their universally unique identifier (UUID).
 The finding target record is the parent of the finding record.

 Note: The finding target resource kind is PackageVersion for findings in the root package as well as for findings in its dependencies.
 A dependency PackageVersion record may or not be in the same namespace as the root package.
 The relationships between the root package and its dependencies is captured by the corresponding DependencyMetadata records.
 All DependencyMetadata records are children of the root PackageVersion record in the same namespace as the root PackageVersion.